 "I had a life altering experience." -R&D Manager

-Participants averaging rating of this course is greater than 4.5 out of 5.
+Participants average rating of this course is greater than 4.5 out of 5.

 During the Event participants will become immersed in numerous innovation principles developed by Edison and practiced by most successful innovators today.
 For example: